Carlos Lobos (footballer)

-Carlos Alberto Lobos Ubilla (born 21 February 1997) is a Chilean footballer who plays as a central midfielder for Huachipato in the Chilean Primera División.
+Carlos Alberto Lobos Ubilla (born 21 February 1997) is a Chilean footballer who plays as a central midfielder for Rangers de Talca in the Primera B de Chile.

 Club career

 Carlos made his debut at UC entered for the first time against Universidad de Concepcion in San Carlos de Apoquindo in 2014.

+In 2024, Lobos joined Deportes La Serena in the Primera B from Huachipato.
+He switched to Rangers de Talca for the 2025 season.